 Osvaldo Pugliese, (Buenos Aires, 2nd of December 1905, 25th July 1995), has been one of the greatest Tango musician of all time.
 Because of his innovative and avant-garde style, and the richness and intensity of his music, also non-Tango lovers appreciate him.
-His popularity outside of the Tango scene is due to compositions after 1955, when musicians stopped composing music only for the dancers.
+He became popular outside of the Tango scene for his compositions after 1955, when musicians stopped composing music only for the dancers.

 Osvaldo Pugliese: the beginnings

 His father was an amateur flautist and taught him the basic, then Osvaldo Pugliese started playing violin as his two older brothers.
 But he soon realised that his true passion and inspiration was the piano.
 He studied in local music schools and when he was only 15 years old made his professional debut in Café de la Cancha.
 During his first years as musician, Pugliese played with different orchestras and quartets, among the others Roberto Firpo and Pedro Maffia’s ones, two very famous Tango orchestras of the Guardia Nueva.

 Osvaldo Pugliese and his orchestras: